lanlankai/Structure_Function/README.md

 # Structure_Function
 A C-API package of the classical structure-function analysis called by Matlab.
 The C code has been compiled under Mac OS and Ubuntu linux.
-Please cite the following two papers if you use these codes in your researches.
+Please cite the following two papers if you use these codes in your research.

 @Article{Huang2010PRE,
   Title                    = {{Second-order structure function in fully developed turbulence}},